 Before purchasing a ticket with a CTA, an authorized University official must approve the travel plan (see 95.01 and 95.05).

-Authorized departmental personnel use CTAs to purchase air and rail tickets for official University travel.
+Authorized departmental personnel use CTAs to purchase airline, rail, and bus tickets for official University travel.

 To purchase a ticket, a CTA user provides the travel agent with his or her name, the CTA number, the name of the traveler, and necessary travel information.